TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 > Client Side Certificates require a stable and scaling certificate management system.
 If you are interested in a certificate management solution for your system, please contact us at info@C-Labs.com

-### Pre-Flight permission checks for browser:

-AccessControlAllowMethods and AccessControlAllowHeaders can be defined in the App.Config to limit access to only specific browsers

 ## Chapter 10 - Creating your own custom Plugin

 Until now you were using the C-DEngine and plugins with writing almost no lines of code.